What is a strand of hair? Exploring the Wonders of a Strand of Hair

 Hair Loss (Alopecia):

-• Nutritional Deficiencies: Lack of essential nutrients like iron, zinc, and biotin can lead to hair thinning and loss.
+• Nutritional deficiencies: Lack of essential nutrients like iron, zinc, and biotin can result in hair thinning and loss.

 Dandruff and Scalp Issues:

-• Seborrheic Dermatitis: An overgrowth of yeast on the scalp can lead to dandruff and inflammation.
+• Seborrheic Dermatitis: An excessive presence of yeast on the scalp can cause dandruff as well as inflammation.

-• Dry Scalp: Insufficient moisture can cause dryness, flaking, and itchiness.
+• Dry Scalp: There is not enough moisture to avoid dryness, flaking, or itchiness.

 Dry and Brittle Hair:

-• Overuse of Heat Tools: Frequent use of blow dryers, flat irons, and curling irons can weaken the hair cuticle.
+• Overuse of Heat Tools: Using curling irons, flat irons or blow dryers too much may weaken the hair cuticle.

 Split Ends and Breakage:

-• Mechanical Damage: Rough brushing and styling can cause the hair shaft to split.
+• Mechanical Damage: Rough brushing and styling are common causes for the hair shaft to split

 Haircare Tips for Maintaining Healthy Strands

-3. Limit Heat Styling: Reduce the use of heat styling tools and always use a heat protectant spray when blow-drying, curling, or straightening your hair.
+3. Limit Heat Styling: Reduce using heat styling tools regularly and always apply a protectant spray when blow-drying, curling or straightening your hair.

-9. Avoid Tight Hairstyles: Styles that pull on the hair, like tight ponytails or braids, can cause breakage and hair loss.
+9. Avoid Tight Hairstyles: Styles like tight ponytails or braids which pull on the hair can cause breakage as well as loss.

 Haircare Products and Ingredients to Look Out For